All shipped from JAPAN!日本からお届けします。

 Snacks That Carry a Cultural Face

-Japan’s pop icons often show up in everyday snacks—cute, collectible, and deeply familiar.
+JJapan’s pop icons often show up in everyday snacks—familiar, collectible, and easy to enjoy.

 🧃 Poképuni – Tiny Gummies with Big Character